messagex/messagex-php/README.md

 ![MessageX Logo](https://raw.githubusercontent.com/messagex/node-messagex/master/img/messagex-logo.png "MessageX")

-This SDK provides enables node applications with an easy to use interface to the MessageX API.
+This SDK provides enables PHP applications with an easy to use interface to the MessageX API.

 ---